lzwjava/yinwang-transalte/translated_texts/2015-02-01-creative-thinking.md

+---
+layout: post
-: A isn't great, I suppose you mean B then?
+title: "A isn't great, I suppose you mean B then?"
+---

 (For political enthusiasts, if A is capitalism, B is socialism; if A is America, B is China; for IT personnel, if A is Unix, B is Windows; if A is Vim, B is Emacs; if A is a relational database, B is a NoSQL database, etc.)